TJkrusinski/etat/README.md

 // the `foo` state's create method will just print the string "this is my data"
 ````

+## Future Design Goals

+I would love for this package to use an `EventEmitter` style interface.
+Rather than passing in methods on an object, it would make more sense to listen to events on an object passed back from creating a new state.
+Your parent contstructor object could return instances of event emitter's when calling `new etat.State('title')`.
+This could be beneficial could have increased object creation overhead.
+If there was some way to switch contexts of an `EventEmitter` under the hood that could be more beneficial and incure less object creation overhead.

 ## Tests

 `$ npm test`